José María Ampuero Jáuregui: Access to Carlism

-None of Ampuero's ancestors was known for Traditionalist political preferences and most sided rather with the emergent Spanish liberalism.
+None of Ampuero's ancestors was known for traditionalist political preferences and most sided rather with the emergent Spanish liberalism.
 His paternal grandfather was alcalde of Bilbao as defined by the new, constitutional regime, and his father sided with the Cristinos during the First Carlist War, serving on various posts in the city besieged by the Carlists.
-However, later on the family moved towards more moderate, fuerista positions; disappointed by curtailment of Biscay autonomous establishments in the 1840s, they were involved in conspiracy against centralizing policy of Espartero.
+However, later on the family moved towards more moderate, fuerista positions; disappointed by the curtailment of Biscay autonomous establishments in the 1840s, they were involved in conspiracy against centralizing policy of Espartero.
 It is known that José María was from his youth attached to provincial fueros.
 In his late 20s and taking advantage of the prestige of his father and other relatives, José María started to aspire to public posts.
 In 1864 he was appointed to the Biscay diputación foral as regidor electo from the so-called Bando Gamboino, a historical-geographical unit that the county of Durango formed part of; as such he entered Gobierno del señorio de Vizcaya, a provincial self-government.
 Ampuero's term expired in 1866 and it is not clear whether he was re-elected for the following one of 1866–1868.
 He received the same mandate for the years of 1868-1870 and was re-elected – still as representative of Durango - for the period of 1872–1874.

-Following outbreak of the Third Carlist War, in 1873-1874 most of Biscay was overrun by the legitmist troops and the Carlists set up their own administration.
+Following the outbreak of the Third Carlist War, in 1873-1874 most of Biscay was overrun by the legitmist troops and the Carlists set up their own administration.
 The provincial self-government, its powers limited mostly to the besieged Bilbao, remained loyal to the Madrid government.
 However, most Biscay counties constituted a so-called Junta de Merindades de Vizcaya, a body which posed as an assembly grouping traditional Biscay territorial units; it claimed power in the province and effectively rejected the authority of diputación.
 Ampuero entered the Junta as representative of the Durango county.
 In hope to get the traditional fueros, abolished during the Isabelline period, reinstated, in May 1874 the Junta adopted an openly rebellious stand and offered its support to the Carlist claimant, Carlos VII.
 Ampuero was nominated to a section named Junta de Agravios; its role was to inspect appeals against draft to the Carlist army.
 He also engaged personally and offered the claimant hospitality at the family estate; the proposal was accepted and Ampuero actually hosted the Carlist king in Durango during an unspecified period.
 However, at least theoretically, Ampuero was still forming part of the Biscay diputación foral; he was listed as its diputado by the Madrid Guía oficial de España for the years of 1875 and 1876.